ABRG-Models/Stalefish/reading/README.md

 ### Root level

-At the root level of the data file, you'll find lots of 'Frames'.
-A frame is the information about a single brain slice preparation.
+At the root level of the data file, you'll find lots of 'frames'.
+Each frame contains the information about a single brain slice preparation.
 It includes the filename of the image that was used, the points that the user set to define the curve, the parameters for the gene expression sampling bins and so on.
-So, at the root level there are several data structures called 'Frame001', 'Frame002' and so on, as well as an integer 'nframes' which makes it easy to write a loop through all the frames in an analysis script.
+So, at the root level there are several data structures called **Frame001**, **Frame002** and so on, as well as an integer *nframes* which makes it easy to write a loop through all the frames in an analysis script.

- * Frame001, Frame002 etc: One Frame object for each brain slice.
+ * **Frame001**, **Frame002** etc: One Frame object for each brain slice.
- * nframes: The number of Frame objects in this data file.
+ * **nframes**: The number of Frame objects in this data file.

 ### Frame level

-Each frame contains a number of objects, most of which are 'sub-containers'.
-The class object contains data which wouldn't typically be required for analysis, but which enables the application to re-open a project.
+Each **FrameNNN** contains a number of objects, most of which are 'sub-containers' which hold the information you'll need for your analysis.
+The **class** object contains data which wouldn't typically be required for analysis, but which enables the application to re-open a project.

- * nboxes Contains the number of sample boxes (the yellow boxes arranged around the curve) in this frame.
+ * **nboxes**: Contains the number of sample boxes (the yellow boxes arranged around the curve) in this frame.

- * nfreehand Contains the number of freehand drawn loops in this frame.
+ * **nfreehand**: Contains the number of freehand drawn loops in this frame.

- * unit_normals Array containing the 2D unit normal vectors on the fitted curve.
+ * **unit_normals**: Array containing the 2D unit normal vectors on the fitted curve.

 #### FrameNNN/class